Nexmind/bitplace-server/README.md

 [![TypeScript][typescript-badge]][typescript-url]
 [![prettier][prettier-badge]][prettier-url]

-Boilerplate with focus on best practices and painless developer experience:
+bitplace with focus on best practices and painless developer experience:

 - Minimal setup that can be extended 🔧
 - Spin it up with single command 🌀